Boxer Rebellion: Analysis of the Boxers

+In the short-term, the Boxer Rebellion prompted many Chinese and Westerners to take a pessimistic view of Christian/non-Christian relations and Chinese/European relations.
+Even among Chinese who were not sympathetic to the movement, many believed that the Catholic presence and proselytizing in China had provoked the retaliation to some degree.

 From the beginning, views differed as to whether the Boxers were better seen as anti-imperialist, patriotic and proto-nationalist, or as backward, irrational, and futile opponents of what was inevitable change.
 The historian Joseph W. Esherick comments that "confusion about the Boxer Uprising is not simply a matter of popular misconceptions" since "there is no major incident in China's modern history on which the range of professional interpretation is as great".

 The Boxers drew condemnation from those who wanted to modernise China according to a Western model of civilisation.
 Sun Yat-sen, considered the founding father of modern China, at the time worked to overthrow the Qing but believed that government spread rumours that "caused confusion among the populace" and stirred up the Boxer Movement.
 He delivered "scathing criticism" of the Boxers' "anti-foreignism and obscurantism".
 Sun praised the Boxers for their "spirit of resistance" but called them "bandits".
 Students studying in Japan were ambivalent.
 Some stated that while the uprising originated from the ignorant and stubborn people, their beliefs were brave and righteous and could be transformed into a force for independence.
+Reformers like Liang Qichao criticized the Boxers as superstitious and ignorant; this remained the dominant narrative on the rebellion among Chinese intellectuals until the 1920s and 1930s.

 After the fall of the Qing dynasty in 1911, nationalistic Chinese became more sympathetic to the Boxers.
 In 1918, Sun praised their fighting spirit and said that the Boxers were courageous and fearless in fighting to the death against the Alliance armies, specifically the Battle of Yangcun.
 Chinese liberals such as Hu Shih, who called on China to modernise, still condemned the Boxers for their irrationality and barbarity.
 The leader of the New Culture Movement, Chen Duxiu, forgave the "barbarism of the Boxer ... given the crime foreigners committed in China", and contended that it was those "subservient to the foreigners" that truly "deserved our resentment".